jluk/ACC-Documentation/acc-quickstart.md

 ---

 # Quickstart (preview)
-This document details how to use the Azure Cloud Console in the [Azure Portal](https://ms.portal.azure.com/).
+This document details how to use the Azure Cloud Shell in the [Azure Portal](https://ms.portal.azure.com/).

 The requirements are:
 * [An Azure account](https://azure.microsoft.com/pricing/free-trial/)